robhafernik/Dakota/README.md

 directory.
 This keeps the secrets from getting checked in to GitHub.
 The real secrets file lives only in the file system of the device.

-All of the data collected from APIs and sensors is stored in a single Map called Data.
+All of the data collected from APIs and sensors is stored in a single Dictionary (also known as an associative array) called Data.
 Updating each type of data updates the map.
 When it's time to draw the display, the Data map supplies all of the information.
 This means that the APIs or sensors can be swapped out withut major change to the code.
 As long as they update the map with the